nyx-space/nyx/README.md

 [docsrs-image]: https://docs.rs/nyx-space/badge.svg
 [docsrs]: https://rustdoc.nyxspace.com/

-# Who am I?
+# Author information
-An GNC and flight dynamics engineer with a heavy background in software.
+> Chris Rabotin is a GNC and flight dynamics engineer with a heavy background in software.

 I currently work for Rocket Lab USA as the lead flight dynamics engineer on both Blue Ghost lunar lander missions. -- Find me on [LinkedIn](https://www.linkedin.com/in/chrisrabotin/).